kyverno/sig-security/community/assessments/projects/kyverno/self-assessment.md

 ### Artifacts

 The [Kyverno container images](https://github.com/orgs/kyverno/packages) are hosted in GitHub Container Registry (GHCR).
-Container images are signed using Sigstore Cosign (https://main.kyverno.io/docs/security/#verifying-kyverno-container-images.)
+Container images are signed using [Sigstore Cosign](https://main.kyverno.io/docs/security/#verifying-kyverno-container-images).

 The [Kyverno Helm chart](https://artifacthub.io/packages/helm/kyverno/kyverno) is hosted in ArtifactHub.
-There is a pending issue to to sign the Helm Chart using Sigstore Cosign (https://github.com/kyverno/kyverno/issues/2758).
+There is a pending [issue]((https://github.com/kyverno/kyverno/issues/2758)) to to sign the Helm Chart using Sigstore Cosign.

 The [Kyverno installation YAMLs](https://github.com/kyverno/kyverno/blob/main/config/install-latest-testing.yaml) are hosted in the GitHub repository.

-A Software Bill of Materials (SBOM) is produced and made available for each release (https://main.kyverno.io/docs/security/#fetching-the-sbom-for-kyverno).
+A [Software Bill of Materials (SBOM)](https://main.kyverno.io/docs/security/#fetching-the-sbom-for-kyverno) is produced and made available for each release.

 ### Communication Channels